jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically.rst

     chmod +x makePythonTdd.sh

-  chmod_ is a program_ that changes the mode (permissions) of the given file_, the terminal_ goes back to the command line
+  chmod_ is a program_ that changes the mode (permissions) of the given file_, the terminal_ goes back to the command line.

 * I list the permissions again with ls_